 The reason we put that front and center here is that too many people – spa managers and spa guests alike – think they’re the same.
 That means it will eventually be your job to explain why they’re not the same, and how each of them works.

 And yes, if you want to make the most of your spa, give your guests the best time and keep them coming back time after time, you really should have both.

 Here’s the key difference in how to think about memberships and loyalty programs.

 Your membership program is your bread and butter, your steady income, your keep-the-lights-on money.

 Your loyalty program is how you turn one visit into six, and how you build years of repeat customers from less frequent visitors.

-The Makings of a Spa Membership Program
+Creating a Membership Program

 In a spa, a membership program means a guest pays a fee on a regular basis (whether that’s monthly, quarterly or yearly).